OWASP/Go-SCP/README.md

 ## About Checkmarx

-Checkmarx is an Application Security software company, whose mission is to provide enterprise organizations with application security testing products and services that empower developers to deliver secure applications.
+[Checkmarx][2] is an Application Security software company, whose mission is to provide enterprise organizations with application security testing products and services that empower developers to deliver secure applications.
 Amongst the company's 1,000 customers are five of the world's top 10 software vendors, four of the top American banks, and many Fortune 500 and government organizations, including SAP, Samsung and Salesforce.com.

-For more information about Checkmarx, visit [http://www.checkmarx.com][2] or follow us on Twitter: [@checkmarx][7]
+For more information about Checkmarx, visit [checkmarx.com][2] or follow us on Twitter: [@checkmarx][7]

 ## About OWASP Secure Coding Practices